AlanCoding/editable-venvs/README.md

    - Uses the dedicated build venv to export dependencies
    - Creates requirements files in `sanitized/` directory using `poetry export`

-### Phase 2.6: Editable Project Requirements Generation
+### Phase 2.6: pip-compile Elimination
-8. **pip-compile Requirements Generation**: For each editable project:
-   - Detects the appropriate setup file (`pyproject.toml`, `setup.py`, or `setup.cfg`)
-   - Uses `pip-compile` with `--resolver=backtracking` to resolve all dependencies
-   - Applies any configured extras using `--extra` flags
-   - Filters out the editable project itself and applies sanitization rules
+8. **No Dependency Generation**: pip-compile has been completely eliminated
+   - No automatic dependency resolution from project setup files
-   - Creates sanitized requirements files in `sanitized/` directory
+   - All dependencies come from explicit requirements files or normal pip resolution
+   - Eliminates version conflicts between pip-compile output and explicit requirements

 ### Phase 2.75: Pre-Requirements Installation
 9. **Direct Requirements Installation**: Installs packages listed in `config/pre_requirements.txt`:
    - Installs requirements directly without any filtering or exclusions
    - Runs before sanitized requirements to ensure early availability
    - Bypasses the exclusion list in `config/exclude_for_files.txt`
-   - Useful for critical dependencies that must not be filtered
-   - Uses standard pip requirements format (package names and versions)

 ### Phase 3: Dependency Installation
 10. **Requirements Sanitization**: For each file listed in `config/requirement_files.txt`: